Quantitative theory of magnetic interactions in solids: Summary and outlook

-{\bf Acknowledgements.} E.A.S. was supported by the European Union’s Horizon 2020 Research and Innovation programme under the Marie Sk\l{}odowska Curie grant agreement No.~839551 - \mbox{2DMAGICS}.
-O.E., A.I.L., and M.I.K. acknowledge support from the ERC (the FASTCORR project).
-O.E. also acknowledges support from the Swedish Research Council (VR), the foundation for strategic research (SSF), the Swedish Energy Agency (STEM), the Knut and Alice Wallenberg (KAW) foundation, eSSENCE and STandUPP.
-Valuable discussions with A.~Bergman, V.~Borisov, R.~Cardias, A.~Delin, E.~Delzceg, I.~Di~Marco, J.~Fransson, O.~Granas, J.~Hellsvik, H.~Herper, J.~Jonsson, A.~Klautau, I.~Miranda, C.~S.~Ong, M.~Pereiro, B.~Sanyal, S.~Streib, D.~Thonig, P.~Thunström, R.~Vieira and A.~Vishina are acknowledged.
+{\bf Acknowledgements} Valuable discussions with V. Antropov, A. Bergman, V. Borisov, R. Cardias, A. Delin, E. Delzceg, I. Di Marco, J. Fransson, O. Gr\aa na\"as, J. Hellsvik, H. Herper, J. Jonsson, A. Katanin, A. Klautau, V. Mazurenko, I. Miranda, C. S. Ong, M. Pereiro, L. Pourovskii, A. Ruban, B. Sanyal, S. Savrasov, I. Solovyev, S. Streib, D. Thonig, P. Thunstr\"am, R. Vieira, and A. Vishina are acknowledged.
+In particular, the critical reading and the many useful comments by A. Ruban are acknowledged.
+E. A. S. acknowledges support from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska Curie Grant Agreement No. 839551– 2DMAGICS.
+O. E., A. I. L., and M. I. K. acknowledge sup- port from the European Research Council via Synergy Grant No. 854843 (the FASTCORR project).
+O. E. and L. N acknowledge support from the Swedish Research Council (VR), and O. E. also acknowledges support from the Swedish Foundation for Strategic Research (SSF), the Swedish Energy Agency (STEM), the Wallenberg Initiative Materials Science for Sustainability (WISE) funded by the Knut and Alice Wallenberg Foundation (KAW), eSSENCE, and STandUP.
+A. I.L. acknowledges support from the German Research Foundation through the research unit QUAST, FOR 5249, Project No. 449872909.